Pezmc/CS-Timetable-to-iCal/README.md

 - Handle two hour events
 - Add a nicer frontend
+- Allow the user to select their group
 - Handle subjects without a course code (1st year tutorial I'm looking at you!)
 - Move timetable.php into a class